dapr/docs/concepts/README.md

  The following are the component types provided by Dapr:

 * Bindings
-* Tracing exporters
-* Middleware
 * Pub/sub
-* Secret store
 * Service discovery
+* Middleware
 * State
+* Secret store
+* Tracing exporters

-### Middleware
+### Middleware components

 Dapr allows custom [**middleware**](./middleware/README.md) to be plugged into the request processing pipeline.
 Middleware can perform additional actions on a request, such as authentication, encryption and message transformation before the request is routed to the user code, or before the request is returned to the client.
+The middleware components is used with the Service Invocation building block.

+## Secrets

+In Dapr, a [**secret**](./secrets/README.md) is any piece of private information that you want to guard against unwanted users.
+Dapr offers a secrets building block API and integrates with secret stores such as Azure Key Vault and Kubernetes to store the secrets.
+Secretstores, used to store secrets, are Dapr components.

 ## Configuration